allegheny-computer-science-101-f2020/lab01-cs101f2020/conduct.md

 * Acceptable Conduct (A):
   * Members shall
     * Take into account everyone's input in the decision making process
+    * Ensure that each member whom the decision will affect is aware of the decision being made
-    * Stay flexible and be willing to change if it would be productive
+    * Stay flexible and be willing to compromise if it would be productive
     * Report errors or bugs to the appropriate team members
     * Record what choice was made and when it was implemented
     * Defer to the Professor or student technical leaders when unsure
-    * Distribute tasks to all team members
+    * Fairly distribute tasks to all team members
     * A new decision should be made when a previous decision cannot be implemented
     * When a choice is disputed, use Github issue tracker and let team members share their opinion